kendalharland/logq/README.md

 The extensions options page is accessed differently based on which browser you are using:

 - **Chrome**: To open the options page, click the extension and select 'Options'.
-- **Arc**: To open the options page, open the command bar and type "logq"
+- **Arc**: To open the options page, open the command bar and type "logq", then click the extension and select 'Options'.

 ## Operation